Urinary tract infection: Prognosis

 With treatment, symptoms generally improve within 36 hours.
 Up to 42% of uncomplicated infections may resolve on their own within a few days or weeks.

 15–25% of adults and children have chronic symptomatic UTIs including recurrent infections, persistent infections (infection with the same pathogen), a re-infection (new pathogen), or a relapsed infection (the same pathogen causes a new infection after it was completely gone).
-Recurrent urinary tract infections are defined as at least two infections (episodes) in a six-month time period or three infections in twelve months, can occur in adults and in children.
+Recurrent urinary tract infections are defined as at least two infections (episodes) in a six-month time period or three infections in twelve months, and can occur in adults and in children.

-Cystitis refers to a urinary tract infection that involves the lower urinary tract (bladder).
-An upper urinary tract infection which involves the kidney is called pyelonephritis.
-About 10–20% of pyelonephritis will go on and develop scarring of the affected kidney.
-Then, 10–20% of those develop scarring will have increased risk of hypertension in later life.
+About 10–20% of children with upper urinary tract infection, which involves the kidney (pyelonephritis), will go on to develop scarring of the affected kidney.
+Then, 10–20% of those who develop scarring will have an increased risk of hypertension in later life.
+Recurrent UTIs are a rare cause of further kidney problems if there are no underlying abnormalities of the kidneys, resulting in less than a third of a percent (0.33%) of chronic kidney disease in adults.

 Epidemiology

+Urinary tract infections occur almost four times more frequently in females than in males.
 Urinary tract infections are the most frequent bacterial infection in women.
 They occur most frequently between the ages of 16 and 35 years, with 10% of women getting an infection yearly and more than 40–60% having an infection at some point in their lives.
 Recurrences are common, with nearly half of people getting a second infection within a year.
-Urinary tract infections occur four times more frequently in females than males.

 Pyelonephritis occurs between 20 and 30 times less frequently.
 They are the most common cause of hospital-acquired infections accounting for approximately 40%.
 Rates of asymptomatic bacteria in the urine increase with age from two to seven percent in women of child-bearing age to as high as 50% in elderly women in care homes.
 Rates of asymptomatic bacteria in the urine among men over 75 are between 7–10%.
 2–10% of pregnant women have asymptomatic bacteria in the urine and higher rates are reported in women who live in some underdeveloped countries.

 Urinary tract infections may affect 10% of people during childhood.
-Among children, urinary tract infections are most common in uncircumcised males less than three months of age, followed by females less than one year.
+Among children, urinary tract infections are most common in uncircumcised males less than three months of age, followed by females less than one year old.
 Estimates of frequency among children, however, vary widely.
 In a group of children with a fever, ranging in age between birth and two years, 2–20% were diagnosed with a UTI.